Ear infectionsOtitis media

 - Pacifier use.
 Pacifiers increase the risk for ear infections.
 Sucking increases production of saliva, which helps bacteria travel up the Eustachian tubes to the middle ear.

 - Obesity.
-Obesity has been associated with risk for OME.
+Obesity may increase the risk for OME.

 Hearing Loss and Speech or Developmental Delay